johnjbutler/ixquick/README.md

 # ixQuick - Custom Command Syntax for iXGuard

-The tools and configuration files for custom ixguard scripts.
+The tools and configuration files for custom ixguard scripts can be found immediately below.
+Run each command at  the Terminal, sequentially.

 To install: